AleenaTim/IGN_Code_Foo_Frontend/hisui_powerplant_answer.md

 - [ ] How much electricity does Thunderbolt produce?
 - [ ] How much electricity does it take to power Jubilife village for a day?

+Step 2: Some math to get an accurate measurement:

+Step 3: Final Result:

-Step 4: Consider possibilities
+Step 4: Consider possibilities/risks
-- For the sake of redundancy, in case one or more of the Voltorbs is unusable for whatever reason (out of PP, got KO'd by another Voltorb, "accidentally" self-destruct or escaped), we can have at most 24 Voltorbs and each individual Voltorob will alternate for 1 hour of the day giving the other Voltorbs a chance to recover and have their own free time as well (because we are a humane society of pokemon trainers/researchers).
+- For the sake of redundancy, in case one or more of the Voltorbs is unusable for whatever reason (out of PP, got KO'd by another Voltorb, "accidentally" self-destruct or escaped), we can have at most 24 Voltorbs and each individual Voltorb will alternate for 1 hour of the day giving the other Voltorbs a chance to recover and have their own free time as well (because we are a humane society of pokemon trainers/researchers).
+- Batteries can be effective at containing electricity in case of emergencies
+- Risk of Voltorbs self-destructing randomly so they need careful and extreme supervision
 -